ElAwbery/Lucky_Egg/README.md

 ## Phase 2: implementing an object relational map
 ### 10. [Set up a database](https://github.com/ElAwbery/Lucky_Egg/blob/master/10.ii%20Load%20and%20save.py)
 In Phase 1 I accessed web page data via a dictionary which mapped page names to class objects.
-Eventually I will have a large amount of data.
-In this step I separated the data storage from my application code so that I could update the code in future without interfering with the data collection.
+Eventually the web app will access a dataset of several hundred pokemon objects.
+This step separated data storage from my application code so that I could update the code in future without interfering with the collection and storage of data.

- - Using PHPMyAdmin in MAMP set up a MySQL table.
-Made a [SQL dump](https://github.com/ElAwbery/Lucky_Egg/blob/master/10.i%20SQL%20dump.sql) for the table for future reference
+ - Using PHPMyAdmin in MAMP I created a MySQL table.
+Made a [SQL dump](https://github.com/ElAwbery/Lucky_Egg/blob/master/10.i%20SQL%20dump.sql) for the table for future reference.
  - At this stage there was one table.
 The database name was Pokemon.
 The columns in the table matched the pokemon class data attributes.

 Some tutorials I found helpful: